 The objectives of this policy are to:

-We conduct an internal annual review of our union relationship and associated controls, focused on the effective operation of our Recognition Agreement with NGSU.
-Our Chief People Officer provides updates on our union relationship to the Executive Committee.
+In our Nationwide sub-group, we conduct an internal annual review of our trade union relationship and associated controls, focused on the effective operation of our recognition agreement with NGSU.
+Our Group Chief People Officer provides updates on our union relationship to the Executive Committee.
+NGSU have direct informal discussions with the Society’s appointed Non-Executive Director and meet annually with the Nationwide Board and Executive Committee to discuss employee issues.

 Managing disputes, grievances cases and investigations